3mcd/javelin/docs-src/content/ecs/components.md

 world.registerComponentType(Position)
 ```

-A component type has, at minimum, a **type id** and **schema**.
-The type id is an integer used to uniquely identify components produced from the type.
-We'll talk about the component type's schema below.
+A component type has, at minimum, a type (discussed above) and **schema**.

 ### Schema

-The component type's schema defines the field names and data types that make up the shape of the component.
+A component type's schema defines the field names and data types that make up the shape of the component.
 The schema is used to initialize component instances and reset them when they are detached.

 The schema currently supports the following data types, which are each exported from `@javelin/ecs`: